wonderpl/romeo/docs/index.md

 :--- | :----------
 200  | OK
 201  | Used when a new resource has been created.
 The response should include a `Location` header with the new resource url.
+204  | Request was processed successfully but no content is being returned.
 400  | There was an issue with the data (url query param or request body) passed to the server.
 See discussion below.
 401  | The credentials in the `Cookie` header were invalid.
 403  | The user has been authenticated but doesn't have access to this resource.